-Insulin-resistant cells have a harder time taking in glucose from the blood, creating a buildup circulating blood sugar.
+Insulin-resistant cells have a harder time taking in glucose from the blood, creating a buildup of circulating blood sugar.
 Over time, this could lead to diabetes, which can damage the blood vessels and result in more weight gain.
 This excess of blood sugar signals the pancreas to make more and more insulin, which then stores all of the extra blood sugar as fat.

 Low blood sugar then occurs when the overproduction of insulin leads to too much blood sugar being moved out of the blood.
-Low blood sugar can lead to tiredness, hunger, feeling weak, shakey, or anxious which leads to cravings more sugar and carbohydrates which re-start this cycle.
+Low blood sugar can lead to tiredness, hunger, feeling weak, shaky, or anxious which leads to cravings of more sugar and carbohydrates which re-start this cycle.
 This process leads to more and more fat accumulation.

 How can you stop this vicious cycle?
 It goes back to the old faithful diet and exercise.

-Exercise helps the muscles take in glucose without the using insulin which can help to improve insulin sensitivity over time, as well as reduce circulating blood glucose levels.
+Exercise helps the muscles take in glucose without using insulin which can help to improve insulin sensitivity over time, as well as reduce circulating blood glucose levels.
 With the diet, it is all about balancing what you are taking in, rather than the number of calories.
 Fats, proteins, and fiber can all help to reduce insulin spikes.

 Fats alone do not affect blood sugar levels, but when consumed with a carbohydrate, they can slow the absorption to avoid drastic and sharp spikes.
 This in part explains the growing popularity of the keto diet and ketosis that are high-fat and low-carb.